 The marigold plants var.
 Benztall were raised in polyethylene bags under laboratory condition for maintaining the thrips mother culture.
 Care was taken by placing the polyethylene bags with plants in insect-rearing cages to avoid any kind of other pest infestations.
 Adult thrips of M. abdominalis were brought from the field and were released on to the caged plants at the rate of 10 adults per plant.
 After 24 hours the leaves were collected randomly and observed under stereo zoom binocular microscope.
 The leaves with raised and punctured surface were assumed to be ovipositional markings containing eggs and were transferred to leaf arenas kept on a wet sterile cotton wad in a petriplate.

 For the biology studies, 25 petriplates were maintained in which sterile wet cotton wad was placed on which fresh marigold leaves were placed in upside down condition.
 The adult females which were allowed for mating for 24 hours were selected for egg laying.
-In each petriplate one gravid female was placed and allowed for egg laying.
-Observations were recorded at an interval of eight hours.
+In each petriplate one gravid female was placed and allowed for egg laying. …… Observations were recorded at an interval of eight hours.
 The incubation period was noted till the emergence of first instar larva.
 After the larval emergence, 25 larvae were selected and transferred on to the fresh leaf kept in another 25 petriplates.
 The leaves were changed every two days and the moisture was maintained to ensure the turgidity of leaves.
 Each larva was observed every day and the duration of different stages were recorded till the adult emergence.
 The adults emerged were maintained till their death to observe the longevity of adults as well as fecundity.

 For observing the eggs and fecundity of the thrips, destructive sampling was done.
 Ten gravid females were selected and each female was provided with the fresh leaf of marigold in separate petriplate.
 Every day the leaves were collected from each petriplate and were soaked in DMSO solution for four hours during which the chlorophyll gets dissolved.
 Later the leaves were taken out and allowed for air drying for about 5 minutes.
 Such leaves were observed under stereo zoom binocular microscope for the presence of eggs.
 The females were provided with fresh leaf for egg laying till the death of adult female.
 The fecundity was calculated by counting the eggs from day one of egg laying till the death of the female adult.